 Our products contain complex systems and components that could contain errors or defects, particularly when we incorporate new technology.
 If any of our products are defective, we could be required to redesign or recall those products or pay substantial damages or warranty claims.
 Such events could result in significant expenses, disrupt sales and affect our reputation and that of our products.
 If our on-board equipment has a malfunction, or there is a problem with the equipment installation, which damages an airplane or impairs its on-board electronics or avionics, significant property loss and serious personal injury or death could result.
 Any such failure could expose us to substantial personal injury claims, product liability claims or costly repair obligations.
 In particular, the passenger jets operated by our airline partners are very costly to repair and therefore the damages in any product liability claims could be material.
 We carry aircraft and non-aircraft product liability insurance consistent with industry norms.
 However, this insurance coverage may not be sufficient to fully cover the payment of any claims.
 A product recall or a product liability claim not covered by insurance could have a material adverse effect on our business, financial condition and results of operations.
 Further, we indemnify most of our airline partners for losses due to third-party claims and in certain cases the causes for such losses may include failure of our products.
-Our business, financial condition and results of operations would also be materially adversely affected should we be required by the FAA or otherwise to cease providing the Gogo service, even on a temporary basis, as a result of a product malfunction or defect.
+Our business, financial condition and results of operations due to due products.
+Our business, financial condition and result of a product and or products.
+Our business, financial condition and results of a product materially adversely affected should we be required by the FAA or otherwise to cease providing the Gogo service, even on a temporary basis, as a result of a product malfunction or defect.